 - Parent company can own 100% of the Singapore subsidiary shareholding.

-- One local director must be appointed who may be either a Singapore Citizen, a Singapore Permanent Resident (SPR) or an Employment Pass (EP) Holder, who should be at least 18 years old.
+- One local director must be appointed who may be either a Singapore Citizen or a Singapore Permanent Resident (SPR) who should be at least 18 years old.

 - Minimum paid-up capital required is only SGD1.

 - A local registered office address where the statutory records of the subsidiary company is maintained.